Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states

 \subsection{Applications}

-The following group of theorems consists of applications of the previous results and is proved in Section~\ref{appppl}.
-They concern piecewise partially hyperbolic skew-products of the form $F = (f, G)$, where $f$ is a mostly expanding local homeomorphism satisfying conditions (f1), (f2), and (f3), and $G$ is a (possibly discontinuous) map satisfying (H1) and (H2).
-We note that the Manneville-Pomeau map satisfies (f1), (f2), and (f3) (see Example~\ref{uruitruytidjf}), and the family of partially hyperbolic horseshoes (see Example \ref{ferradura}) introduced by \cite{DHRS} provide examples of maps $F$ that belong to the class $\mathcal{S}$ described below.
+The following theorems are applications of the results established above and will be proved in Section~\ref{appppl}.
+They concern piecewise partially hyperbolic skew-products of the form $F=(f,G)$, where $f$ is a mostly expanding local homeomorphism satisfying conditions (f1), (f2), and (f3), and $G$ is a (possibly discontinuous) map satisfying conditions (H1) and (H2), all stated precisely in Section~\ref{appppl}.